 “Design Thinking is a human-centered model that encourages creativity and innovation to create a product or service that solves a complex problem for your target customer or user.
 It can help you innovate a new product, design a simple solution to a complex problem, or to get the whole team involved in generating design ideas so they feel included and believe in the process.”

 David Kelley – IDEO founder

-The challenges of a modern business, it’s global and cross-industry aspect urged for new problem-solving frameworks, capable of producing the extraordinary solutions.
+The challenges of modern business, it’s global and cross-industry aspect urged for new problem-solving frameworks, capable of producing extraordinary solutions.
 Design Thinking offered a win-win strategy: “human-centered design that is all about looking out from the inside—rather than outside in”.